What Is Predictive Analysis and Why It Rocks for Project Management

 Where can I get predictive analysis for project management software?

-Platforms like Asana are marketed as project management software but are essentially glorified task management solutions.
-Most of these will not provide the kind of in-depth predictive analysis that we’ve touched on in this article.
+Platforms like Asana provide comprehensive project management software, but do not (yet) offer predictive analysis.
+Many of these tools, while useful to project managers in other ways, will not provide the kind of in-depth predictive analysis that we’ve touched on in this article.

 "The more integrations that are offered to platforms you already use, the more data that can then be mined and used to predict future outcomes more accurately."